HECBioSim/Longbow/README.rst

 Longbow is however highly configurable and will function normally with generic software without plugins, however plugins can easily be made to extend Longbow to fully support applications and schedulers that do not ship out of the box.

+Using Longbow can be as simple as the following example:

+local: executable -a arg1 -b arg2 -c arg3
+remote: longbow executable -a arg1 -b arg2 -c arg3

 Licensing